ufjschool/ob-s14/drafts/second/HauntedStory.md

 According to Bolejack, the FPI doesn’t ask clients to leave their homes during investigations, but they do prefer for them to stay in a particular area of the house for the duration of the investigation and stay as quiet as possible.
 Unless the FPI wants to use the clients’ pets, they too, are asked to remain in a confined area of the house.

-Bolejack said that they sometimes like to use clients’ pets as tools, though.
+Bolejack said that they do sometimes like to use clients’ pets as tools.
 “They are more sensitive to paranormal activity than we are as individuals,” Bolejack said.
-“They also can’t lie and they can’t make things up which make them a great asset,” he chuckled.
+“They also can’t lie, and they can’t make things up which make them a great asset,” he chuckled.

 For example, if a dog has been claimed to bark at a corner of the house at the same time every night, that’s an indication that something bizarre is going on.
 This doesn’t necessarily confirm that something paranormal is going on, but the dog’s tendency causes the FPI to be more curious about that specific corner and the activity that may be going on there, Bolejack said.

 The same applies to children as well.
-Children often play an important role while investigating, because sadly whatever oddities are going on, it usually involves them.
+Children often play an important role while investigating, because sadly, whatever oddities are going on, it usually involves them.
 When children become so bothered by something and the parents feel helpless, they call the FPI.

-“ “Are you gonna make the ghosts go away?’ and you look at them and you’re like, what do I say to that?”
+“'Are you gonna make the ghosts go away?’ and you look at them and you’re like, what do I say to that?”
 Bolejack said.

 Bolejack and his team said that they don’t necessarily know how to make the ghosts go away, but they do know how to either diagnose the home of having paranormal activity or debunk the home of paranormal activity.